Djelibeybi/docker-lifx-daydusk/README.md

 but removes the dependency on the LIFX Cloud and adds fine-grained control over bulb selection, timing, kelvin value and power status.

-## Breaking Changes

-The documentation below describes the latest `v2.0.0` release which has breaking changes since the release of `v1.1.0`.
-Please review the [`CHANGELOG.md`](https://github.com/Djelibeybi/docker-lifx-daydusk/blob/develop/CHANGELOG.md) for details of these changes.

 ## Supported Platforms

 This image is supported on the following platforms: